 - A couple of adapters and some speaker wire

 The speakers are by far the most important part of the setup.
 Read anywhere online and you’ll see all the audiophiles raving about the ELAC speakers.
-They outperform speakers many times the cost.
-There’s a newer generation of ELACs that are supposed to be even better, for a small uptick in price.
-A reasonable upgrade for this setup would also be an ELAC subwoofer.
+They outperform speakers many times the cost.1

-The speaker stands are serviceable, nothing fancy, but they place the speakers at the right height and they don’t cause issues with sound quality.
-The rubber doormat keeps them stable and vibration-free.
+The speaker stands are not fancy, but they place the speakers at the right height and they don’t cause issues with sound quality.
+I cut an old rubber doormat in half for padding under them; it keeps them stable and vibration-free.

 The rest of the components are things I already had: some headphone-to-coax adapters, 14-gauge speaker wire, and so on.
 The UPS is important to protect the components from electrical damage.

-I mostly listen to my music from an iPhone or iPad over AirPlay via an Apple AirPort Express.
-Despite the theoretical problems with this (lossy compression, inferior components), the reality is lossy compression artifacts at 256kbps AAC or 320kbps MP3 are minor compared to the quality degradation of nearly any speakers you can buy.
+I mostly listen to CDs, but I often use an iPhone or iPad over AirPlay via the Apple AirPort Express.
+Despite the theoretical problems with this, the imperfections are minor compared to the quality degradation of nearly any speakers you can buy.
+And the convenience2 makes it more fun to listen to music.

-The result sounds amazing overall.
+How does it sound?
+It’s entry- to mid-level audiophile, well above average performance on a small budget.
+For my purposes, it’s great: it fills a medium-sized room with joy.
 Yes: if I’d spent thousands of dollars more on my stereo, that one passage in that one song could have sounded better.
 But!
 I built a system that sounds incredible for a few hundred dollars.
-If I want to hear my music on a better system, I can visit someone who owns one.
+If I want to hear my music on a better system, I can visit someone who owns one.3

 Want to listen to some music that sounds great on a good system?
 Here’s a Spotify playlist just for you.
 Make sure you toggle high-quality playback in your Spotify preferences.
 Enjoy!